Background

 The next outcome is identity diffusion and disturbance.

-Of course, abuse and trauma induce an inability to process space, inability to process language, inability to form memories, inability to gauge reality, grandiose magic, magical thinking.
+Of course, abuse and trauma induce an inability to process space, inability to process language, inability to form memories, inability to gauge reality, grandiose magical thinking.

 And without memories, and without emotions attendant on memories, there's no identity, there's no core identity.